tplinderoth/ABCutils/README.md

 Usage: ABCutils.pl catsims <folder_containing_sims> <simulation_file>

-Loops through a directory (and subdirectories) containing simulation files and appends the simulation output to the "simulation_file"
+Loops through a directory (and subdirectories) containing simulation files and appends the simulation output to the <simulation_file>

-Notes: -The 'folder\_containing_sims' can be a parent directory
+Notes:
-      -If simulation_file does not exist, it will be created
+	-The 'folder\_containing_sims' can be a parent directory -If simulation_file does not exist, it will be created

 ./ABCutils.pl MaskCats